Anaheim Federal Healthcare Fraud Defense Lawyer

 What Is Healthcare Fraud?

-If all you know is that you are under investigation for healthcare fraud, this means that you only know part of the story.
-If your practice or business has garnered the federal government’s attention, this means that federal investigators and prosecutors are looking into certain very specific allegations against you.
-While each case is unique, typical allegations underlying Medicare, Medicaid, Tricare, and DOL fraud investigations include:
+If all you know is that you are under investigation for healthcare fraud, you only know part of the story.
+If your practice or business gains the government’s attention, federal agents and prosecutors are looking into very specific allegations against you.
+Each case is unique, but typical allegations of medical fraud include:

 - Billing for medically-unnecessary services, supplies, or equipment